jcraigk/phishin/README.md

  * Context menus: Add to Playlist

  BACKBURNER
-  * "e" param to end playing a track (counterpart to "t")
   * Have a "display more..." on search results if > 20 per category
   * Loading spinner on search results page?
   * DRY fetch_liked_* from API.
 Also combine 3 lookups into one (don't separate by type)